 Not much is known about the history of the Outer Hebrides before the 6th century, when records indicate that the Irish-Scottish St. Columba arrived on Iona, founding several churches.
 Structures such as Callanish, which dates back to the 3rd millennium BC, and Cladh Hallan, the only site in the United Kingdom where prehistoric mummies have been found, make the Outer Hebrides a fascinating destination.

 The major islands in the Outer Hebrides include Harris, North Uist, Benbecula, South Uist, Barra and Lewis, where Stornoway is the administrative capital of the Wester Isles.
-Most of the archipelago is protected habitat, as many rare species can be found here, such as the golden eagle and corncrake, while in the waters basking sharks, whales, dolphins and otters abound.
+Most of the archipelago is protected habitat, as many rare species can be found here, such as the golden eagle and corncrake, while in the surrounding ocean sharks, whales, dolphins and otters abound.